NaimKabir/hakuna-madata/README.md

 # hakuna-madata

-Data loading and training code for the ai4serengeti DrivenData challenge, where we detected animal species from field camera image sequences.
+Training and inference code for the ai4serengeti DrivenData challenge, where we detected animal species from field camera image sequences.

 Designed to play well in [this runtime environment.](https://github.com/NaimKabir/ai4earth-serengeti-runtime)